 Linda K. Sienkiewicz grew up south of Cleveland, Ohio, where she enjoyed sitting cross-legged on the front step, folding and stapling manila paper into books she filled with happily-ever-after stories and drawings.
 She made her own jewelry, sewed her own clothes, and painted her shoes a different color when she wanted a change.
-She painted illustrations on the dents in her first car, a ’73 Plymouth Duster, as well as expansive wall murals for friends.
-She’s painted just about everything that could be painted, and she’s still painting and creating today.
+She painted illustrations on the minor dents in her first car, a ’73 Plymouth Duster, as well as expansive wall murals for friends.

 A scholarship art student, Linda worked in graphics before starting a family.
 Years later, she returned to her other love, writing.
 Her short stories, poetry, essays and art have been published in more than fifty literary journals, including Prairie Schooner, Clackamas Literary Review, Spoon River Poetry Review, Permafrost, CALYX, Rattle, Controlled Burn, The MacGuffin, A Twist of Noir and others.
 Her work has also appeared in several anthologies, including Almost Touching, Frenzy, Stonecoast Lines, and Idol Talk.